bettingmightbefun/NBA-FantasyBets/README.md

 - **Season-Long Stats**: Track your betting performance throughout the NBA season
 - **Responsive Design**: Fully responsive UI that works on desktop and mobile devices
 - **Secure Authentication**: JWT-based authentication with enhanced error handling and logging
+- **Modern Sportsbook UI**: Dark-themed interface with intuitive betting cards and clear odds display
+- **Interactive Betslip**: Dynamic betslip that appears when selecting bets with real-time calculations

 ## Recent Updates

+- **Betslip Component**: Added a fully functional betslip that appears when users select a bet
+- **Modern Sportsbook Layout**: Redesigned the betting page with a dark theme and improved layout
+- **Enhanced Odds Display**: Clearer presentation of decimal odds with consistent formatting
+- **Improved Game Time Visibility**: Fixed display issues to ensure game times are always visible
 - **Enhanced Authentication System**: Improved user authentication with better token management and error handling
 - **Detailed Logging**: Added comprehensive logging throughout the application for easier debugging
 - **Improved Error Handling**: Better error messages and recovery mechanisms for API failures